alexandergall/packet-broker-nixpkgs/README.md

 looks for tags of the form `release-<v>`.
 For each such tag it prints a line to inform the user that release version `<v>` is available for installation.
-It will also indicate whether there are any slices of that release already installed on the system
+It will also indicate whether there are any slices of that release already installed on the system and inform if any updates are available for the release

 ```
 $ release-manager --list-available